 Summaries of incidents and their resolution are provided regularly to members, and published at a later date.
 This information is critical to OECD Step 3.

 9. Involving local communities

 In the same way as we involve community whistleblowers in risk reporting, we also involve local communities in risk resolution.
 ITSCI establishes, and facilitates meetings of the stakeholders both close to the mining areas, as well as at country or province level.
 The aim of these meetings is to allow discussion of issues that arise, suggest, and participate in resolution of risks.
-These stakeholder meetings typical involve mining authorities, police, army and other agencies, civil society and companies.
-See Regional Committee Minutes.
+These stakeholder meetings typically involve mining authorities, police, army and other agencies, civil society and companies.
+See Local Stakeholder Meetings

 Constructively engaging with local stakeholders regarding risks is key to OECD Step 3.
-To ensure transparency, ITSCI publishes summaries of example stakeholder meetings.
+To ensure transparency, ITSCI publishes stakeholder meetings.

 10. Auditing upstream companies

 ITSCI performs independent audits on member companies on a regular basis.
 Our auditors travel in high risk areas, and to international mineral buyers, in order to evaluate their progress in due diligence according to a well-defined checklist.
 Audits are carried out according to expectations of ISO 19011.
 Audited companies receive detailed information on their evaluation, and a summary of their performance is provided to members, and published at a later date.
 See Company Audits.